 In \cite{Cuevas-Rodriguez2019}, elevation ($\phi$) and azimuth ($\theta$) are treated as Cartesian coordinates, and the following formulas are used to find the ratio of the areas

-In order to treat elevation and azimuth as spherical coordinates rather than Cartesian coordinates, \cref{eq:alpha,eq:beta,eq:gamma} are modified.
-The surface area of a spherical triangle is given by $A = r^2E$, where $r$ is the radius of the sphere and $E$ is the excess angle, which is defined as the amount by which the sum of the interior angles of the triangle exceeds the sum of the interior angles of a planar triangle (i.e. $\pi$ radians).
-The relationship between the excess angle $E$ and side lengths $a$, $b$, $c$ of a triangle is given by L'Huilier's Theorem \cite{Zwillinger2018}, where $s$ is the semiperimeter
+Then, in order to treat elevation and azimuth as spherical coordinates rather than Cartesian coordinates, L'Huilier's Theorem \cite{Zwillinger2018} is used.
+L'Huilier's Theorem states that the surface area of a spherical triangle is given by $A = r^2E$, where $r$ is the radius of the sphere, and $E$ is the excess angle.
+The excess angle, $E$, is defined by